 - The Maneater boss regularly sexually harasses Dale.
-When he rejects her advances, she drugs him and takes sexually explicit photos of him to blackmail him with.
+When he rejects her advances, she drugs him and takes sexually explicit photos of him with which to blackmail him.

 - The Tool boss has Kurt fire all the overweight and unattractive people and then moves on to the handicapped.